Occupational Therapy at Parayhouse School

 Occupational Therapy (OT) focuses on helping our students with their physical, sensory or cognitive needs to be as independent as possible in all areas of their lives.

-At Parayhouse, we have a part time [3 days a week] Occupational Therapist and part time OT assistant who delivers therapy in a variety of ways, as follows:
+At Parayhouse, we have a part time [3 days a week] Occupational Therapist and part time OT assistant who deliver therapy in a variety of ways, as follows:

 - Providing advice and support in the classroom on students’ fine and gross motor skills, i.e. setting handwriting targets and providing suitable aids in the classroom to support optimal learning.